Animesh0764/assignment_intern/README.md

     git clone https://github.com/yourusername/image-analysis-tool.git
     cd image-analysis-tool

-# Install dependencies:
+2. Install dependencies:

+    ```sh
     npm install

-# Start the development server:
+3. Start the development server:

+    ```sh
     npm run dev

 # Usage
-    1. Upload medical images using the image upload panel.
+    Upload medical images using the image upload panel.
-    2. Use the toolbar to draw, annotate, and adjust the images as needed.
+    Use the toolbar to draw, annotate, and adjust the images as needed.
-    3. Export your analysis when complete.
+    Export your analysis when complete.

 # Future Improvements
 - **User Authentication**: Implement user authentication to save and retrieve analysis data.